raadned/spring-websockets/README.md

-# spring-websocket-example
+# About
-Sample Spring Boot Service using Websockets
+Sample Spring Boot Service using Websockets.
+The service exposes an API endpoint to persist book related data which then streams the payload using websockets.

 ## Dependencies required to run the project